-Well, in this article, we’re going to break down the importance of ethically sourced data, and why, not having it, can be disastrous for your model.
+In this article, we’re going to break down the importance of ethically sourced data.
+Not having it can be disastrous for your model…

 In 1996, The Health Insurance Portability and Accountability Act (HIPAA), was created, marketing the start of digital data collection.

-HIPAA was later updated by the Omnibus Final Rule of 2013, which altered the law to create heavier financial penalties for organizations caught violating the law.
+HIPAA was later updated by the Omnibus Final Rule of 2013.
+This altered the law to create heavier financial penalties for organizations caught violating the law.
 This sort of mistreatment of data sets a precedent for how data collection is often viewed…

 #1: Data Protection

 This is what we call bad data protection.
-Individuals using datasets need confirmation that you can deliver on data that contains no defining characteristics to recognize other people.
-Not knowing where the data has come from – often the case for free datasets – means that you don’t know if all the checks and balances have taken place, and you could risk tainting your algorithm.
+Individuals using datasets need confirmation that they can deliver on data that contains no defining characteristics to recognize other people.
+Not knowing where the data has come from means you don’t know if all the checks have taken place.
+Ultimately, you could risk tainting your algorithm.

 But, how easy is it to secure ethically sourced data collection?
 What factors do we have to consider?